D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 7. **Asset entries are valid.** Each `assets` entry is a `{ source, target }` pair.
 Sources live under your `assets/` folder; targets are relative to the mod root.
 Multiple entries are fine.
 See [Section 8](#8-asset-file-replacement).
 8. **Multi-column updates are tidy.** When you change several columns on the same row, you've collapsed them into a single operation with a `columns` array instead of repeating yourself.
 9. **New rows are well-formed.** When using `addRow`, you've populated the file's required identifier column(s) inside the `columns` array.
 Skip `rowIdentifier` to append, or pass a 0-based index to insert.
+10. **Cloned rows are well-formed.** When using `cloneRow`, you've supplied `sourceRowIdentifier`.
+With `mode: "add"` (the default) `rowIdentifier` is **omitted** — the clone is always appended.
+With `mode: "replace"` you've supplied a `rowIdentifier` for the row to overwrite.
+11. **Swapped rows are unambiguous.** When using `swapRow`, both `rowIdentifier` and `swapRowIdentifier` are present and resolve to different rows.
+Remember `columns` targets the row that ends up at `rowIdentifier` after the swap, and `swapColumns` targets the row that ends up at `swapRowIdentifier`.
-10. **Parameter keys match.** Every `parameterKey` you reference matches a `key` you actually declared in the manifest.
+12. **Parameter keys match.** Every `parameterKey` you reference matches a `key` you actually declared in the manifest.
-11. **Listen to the validator.** The launcher rejects plugins that reference unknown files, columns, or parameters, and any path that tries to escape the plugin archive.
+13. **Listen to the validator.** The launcher rejects plugins that reference unknown files, columns, or parameters, and any path that tries to escape the plugin archive.
 If it does, read the error list it prints — it usually tells you exactly what to fix.

 Now go forth and break — I mean, *enhance* — the game responsibly. 🚀